 Virtual funding for credits earned is available for both semesters:

-- Students who qualify in the 1st semester submit data on the ENRL records.
-(Note: There is not a second count date.) - Those same students who earned credits in 2nd semester submit data on the district's MILT collection in March.
+- Students who qualify for 1st semester submit data on the ENRL records.
+(Again, there is not a second count date.) - Students who earned credits in the 2nd semester must be the same students (who were enrolled 1st semester).